 "There is no hiding in my classes.
 Students are in the middle of it.
 Students not only read great texts, but they create knowledge.
 They write and discover new things about themselves, about their topics.
 There are many reasons to attend a smaller school, and this is chief among them."

-Jeff Birkenstein strives to break down any final walls between the classroom and the world.
-For example, watching a plane crash into New York's World Trade Center live on television led to a conference and then a class (co-taught with anthropologist David Price) and then a book: Reframing 9/11: Film, Pop Culture and the "War on Terror" (Continuum 2010), co-edited with Anna Froula (East Carolina University) and Karen Randall (University of Southampton Solent, UK).
-Another example: a successful eater for his entire life (except for those scorpions in Beijing), he uses these diverse experiences when teaching a course called "Food & Fiction," which has, in turn, led to more writing, more traveling, more team-teaching and, of course, more good eating.
+His critical work, too, merges literature, the classroom, and the larger world.
+For example, his horror at watching live on television a plane crash deliberately into New York's World Trade Center led to a conference and then a class (co-taught with anthropologist David Price) and then a book: Reframing 9/11: Film, Pop Culture and the "War on Terror" (Continuum 2010), co-edited with Anna Froula (East Carolina University) and Karen Randall (University of Bedfordshire, UK).
+Another example: a varied and interested eater for his entire life (including, finally, those scorpions in Beijing), he uses these diverse experiences when teaching a course called "Food & Fiction," which has, in turn, led to more writing, more traveling (especially with Communications professor Irina Gendelman), more team-teaching and, of course, more good eating.

 - "The Houses that Alice Munro Built: Community in The Love of a Good Woman."
 In Critical Insights: Alice Munro.
 Ed.
 Charles E. May.
 Salem Press/EBSCO, 2012.

 - "Teaching Significant Food in Carver's Fiction."
 In Carver Across the Curriculum.
 Eds.
 Katherine Ashley and Paul Grant.
 Cambridge Scholars Press, 2011.

 - "An Early Broadside: The Far Right Raids Master and Commander: The Far Side of the World."
 In Reframing 9/11: Film, Popular Culture and the "War on Terror."
 Co-edited with Anna Froula and Karen Randell.
 Continuum, 2010.